Emblem of the Tatar Autonomous Soviet Socialist Republic

 The national emblem of the Tatar Autonomous Soviet Socialist Republic was adopted in 1937 by the government of the Tatar Autonomous Soviet Socialist Republic.
 The emblem is identical to the emblem of the Russian Soviet Federative Socialist Republic.

 History

 First version

-After the formation of the Tatar ASSR, the first emblem of the Tatar ASSR was designed by the outstanding Tatar artist and sculptor Baqi Urmançe in 1920.
+After the formation of the Tatar ASSR, the first emblem of the Tatar ASSR was designed by the Tatar artist and sculptor Baqi Urmançe in 1920.
 The emblem had no official status.

 Third version

 First revision

-On June 25, 1937, the Extraordinary XI Congress of Soviets of the Tatar ASSR adopted the first Constitution of the Tatar ASSR, which was enforced after approval of the constitution by the third session of the Supreme Soviet of the RSFSR of the first convocation on June 2, 1940.
-The constitution described the emblem of the Tatar ASSR, which is identical with the emblem of the Russian SFSR, but was added with inscriptions in Tatar and Russian languages "Tatar ASSR" and "Workers of the world, unite!"
+On June 25, 1937, the Extraordinary XI Congress of Soviets of the Tatar ASSR adopted the first Constitution of the Tatar ASSR.
+The constitution came into force after being approved by the third session of the Supreme Soviet of the RSFSR during its first convocation on June 2, 1940.
+The constitution described the emblem of the Tatar ASSR, which was modeled after the emblem of the Russian SFSR.
+However, it included additional inscriptions in both Tatar and Russian languages "Tatar ASSR" and "Workers of the world, unite!"

 The emblem itself was approved on October 4, 1937.